Wetherby War Memorial - The Great War 1914 - 1918

 Grave Reference or Panel Number : D.803

 Born in 1896 at Appleby-in-Westmorland, Hubert was the son of George William Calver Kelly and Margaret Douglas Kelly, the 1901 Census recording that the family were residing in premises located in Pembroke Street.
 One of three children, his father describes his occupation at this juncture as that of a Land Agent and Surveyor (Own Account).
-At some point after 1901, the family relocated to Wetherby, possibly in the year of 1903, taking up residence in a property described in the Electoral Roll as "Broomhill," this being located in Deighton Road, Wetherby.
+In late 1901 or early 1902, the family relocated to Boston Spa, and in 1903 the Kelly family relocated once again to Wetherby and took up residence in a property described in the Electoral Roll as "Broomhill," this being located in Deighton Road.

 George W.C.
 Kelly subsequently took up employment as a Land Agents Assistant on the Montagu Estate, his employer being one Mr. Rowland Francis Meyrick of Hall Orchards, Wetherby, who had been appointed to manage the estate in the year of 1901.
 A veteran of the Second Boer War, Meyrick had served as a Lieutenant in the 2nd Brigade of the Rhodesian Field Force, one brother, Captain St John Meyrick Meyrick, being killed in action during the war whilst serving with the 1st Battalion, Gordon Highlanders.